dxy-katzchen/CourseManager-client/README.md

 ### 🔐 Authorization

 Uses **jsonwebtoken** for access control.
 After login, a token is generated and sent to the front-end with user information.
 For each request, the front-end must send the token for identity verification.
 On the back-end, user information is verified to prevent unauthorized access.
+Because jwt could be reverse-engineered, I filtered out the sensitive information like password and email from the jwt payload to ensure the security of the system.

 ### 🧪 Validation